hashed-io/proxy-financial-smart-contracts/README.md

 npm run deploy
 ```

 * Test all the contracts.
-It will just work on the local node.
+It will work only on a local node.
 ```
 npm run test
 ```